Jill is an ESFJ (What does this mean?)

 Mr. Holt has many hobbies.
-He likes computer gaming, coding, biking, hacking, volleyball, frisbee, karate, playing guitar, recording music, hiking, reading, nerf, and buying/selling musical electronics.
+He likes computer gaming, coding, biking, reading, volleyball, frisbee, karate, playing guitar, recording music, hiking, and buying/selling musical electronics.

 Ben is an introvert - he does moderately well in public when he's there, but gets tired of people after a while and likes to crawl back inside his man-cave.
 Ben is a truth seeker.
 He likes to debate, discuss, and think.

 Ben is a Christian.
-This means that he tries to be like Jesus.
+This means that he follows the ways of his lord and commander, Jesus Christ.
 He's far from perfect, however, and often has trouble putting ideas into practice.
-Ben and his wife formed a house church in 2008 and really enjoy the close relationships that have formed there.

 In 2009, Ben found out he was going to be a father.
 Since he never planned on being one, he was a little shocked and scared.
 You could say that Ben is not that fond of babies.
-But as his daughter grows, fatherhood is getting a little easier for Ben.
+But today Alice and her dad get along very well.

 "A great civilization is not conquered from without until it has destroyed itself within." -Will Durant (1885 - 1991)